 Things to Do

+Our Palos Verdes real estate agents have fantastic tips for things to do in the area once you move here.
 From the ocean to the hills, Palos Verdes showcases the best of California coastal living.
 Warm, sunny days draw residents outside to such favorite attractions as the South Coast Botanical Garden, “The Jewel of the Peninsula.”
 Wander the 87 acres of lush vegetation with more than 2,500 different plant species from Australia, the Mediterranean, southern Africa, and more.
 Birders, keep an eye out for more than 200 species of birds.
 There’s a small lake here, as well as individual gardens dedicated to roses, cacti, fuchsias, dahlias, and herbs.

 Shop for your own farm-to-table cooking at the weekly Palos Verdes Farmers Market, where not only will you find fresh fruits, vegetables, and herbs, but also fresh seafood, hummus, kefir, handmade baskets, jewelry, and more.